Daltoni: Post-disbandment reunions and releases

 In 1994, the band reunited to perform, alongside Dejan Cukić, YU Grupa, Generacija 5, Bjesovi, Galija, Ekatarina Velika, Partibrejkers, Električni Orgazam, Van Gogh, Leb i Sol, Kerber, Zabranjeno Pušenje, Riblja Čorba, Toni Montano, Rambo Amadeus, Babe, and others, on Rock 'n' Roll zauvek (Rock 'n' Roll Forever) concert held at Belgrade Fair – Hall 1.

 In 1999, the unreleased recorded material, along with a part of Faculty of Civil Engineering performance and the songs from their only EP, was released on the compilation Anthology.
 In 2005, the song "Ruka od sna" appeared on the box set Kad je rock bio mlad – Priče sa istočne strane (1956–1970) (When Rock Was Young – East Side Stories (1956–1970)), released by Croatia Records in 2005 and featuring songs by the pioneering Yugoslav rock acts.

 In June 2016 the band reunited to perform on the concert which was a part of Rok muzej uživo (Rock Museum Live) exhibit in Niš.
+In August 2026, the band reunited to perform on the closing night of the 32nd edition of the Nišville jazz festival, held in their home city.
+The festival's closing night, dedicated to 60 years of rock music in Niš, featured main stage performances by Niš groups Daltoni, Galija, Bohemija and Lavina.